 Damage Marker (DM): a damage marker means that the vehicle has taken a rupture to its main structure and all functions are at a disadvantage until out of battle repair for each such marker.
-Additionally, its speed is decreased by 20% for each such marker.
-When a vehicle has taken 5 DM (including FCMs) it is wrecked.
-It takes 1 hour and DT12; Mechanics; Mechanics Tools, to remove a Damage Marker.
+Additionally, its speed is decreased by 10% for each such marker.
+When a vehicle has taken 5 DM (including FCMs), plus 1 for each full 1000m3 of hull, it is wrecked.
+It takes 1 hour and DT12; Mechanics; Mech Kit, to remove a Damage Marker.

-Failure Cascade Marker (FCM): a failure cascade marker has all the effects of a Damage Marker and stacks with them, but also, each turn an onboard crewman must make a DT12 Mechanics, Tool Kit; check to keep the vehicle from immediately becoming wrecked.
-If a vehicle with a FCM survives the battle and shuts down, it takes 4 hours and DT 20; Mechanics; Mechanics Tools; to remove the marker.
+Failure Cascade Marker (FCM): a failure cascade marker has all the effects of a Damage Marker and stacks with them, but also, each turn an onboard crewman must make a DT12 Mechanics, Mech Kit; check to keep the vehicle from immediately becoming wrecked.
+If a vehicle with a FCM survives the battle and shuts down, it takes 4 hours and DT 20; Mechanics; Mech Kit; to remove the marker.

 Morale Marker (MM): the commander or Driver/Pilot of a crew with a Morale Marker rolls DT 12; Will; None; at the beginning of each of his turns.
 If he succeeds, the Morale Marker is removed and he may act normally.
 If he fails, the Morale Marker remains and he must drive the vehicle away from danger.
 The rest of the crew will not operate weapons (apart from Point Defense) but may attempt to clear damage markers.
 If the crew are player characters, Space Judge may allow them each to roll to clear their own Morale Markers.

 Control Marker (CM): some vehicle damage indicates a temporary problem with the controls.
-At the start of each turn an onboard crewman rolls DT 16; Electronics, Tool Kit to attempt to clear the marker.
+At the start of each turn an onboard crewman rolls DT 16; Electronics, Elect Kit, to attempt to clear the marker.
 Until cleared, the vehicle will have a disadvantage to Drive/Pilot checks, Scanner checks and Main Weapons for each such marker.

-Wrecked: all systems of a wrecked vehicle immediately and permanently stop working and the vehicle either stops moving or plummets to the ground.
+Wrecked: all systems of a wrecked vehicle immediately and the vehicle either stops moving or plummets to the ground.